TirendazAcademy/TirendazAcademy/README.md

-### Hi there 👋 Welcome to Tirendaz Academy GitHub Page.
+### Hi There 👋 Welcome to Tirendaz Academy GitHub Page ✨

 ## Work Areas 🔭